misterclarity/misterclarity/exampleSite/content/english/blog/the-supermarket-society.md

 We all want stuff, but a question arises: do we really want it, or is it about societal "values" or parental desires?
 The gap between what society is and what it could be makes me feel like we live in a supermarket:

 1. it offers too much choice and we end up buying more than we need ("Blueberries in the winter?
 No problem!" | "Single mom and employee of the month?
 Why not?")
-2. some of the choices are framed as "superior" to others ("Fame and fortune always trump working with your hands in the dirt.")
+2. some choices are framed as "superior" to others ("Fame and fortune always trump working with your hands in the dirt.")
 3. some of the choices are so devoid of real value that they leave you in a worse state than you were in before you "bought" them.
 (Get married young, have kids early." | "Place many of your unfulfilled needs upon their shouders.")

 We often walk through the societal supermarket due to its convenience.
 It's the biggest, most comfortable, and closest to shop at.
 Will the food be of high quality and good for you?
 You might be allergic to gluten (9 - 5 job).
 Could we find something that's better if we go to the local farmer (away from our comfort zone)?
 Might get the same nutrients from half the amount of  food (spiritual practice versus societal wins).
 Should we give up convenience for the benefit of a more meaningful personal happiness?
 If we do not, there is a risk of becoming a non-person: